-- 2.3.1 The Director of Finance, Performance and Procurement is responsible for providing appropriate financial information to enable both the revenue budgets and the capital programme to be monitored effectively.
+- 2.3.1 The Director of Finance and Support Services is responsible for providing appropriate financial information to enable both the revenue budgets and the capital programme to be monitored effectively.
 He or she must monitor expenditure against budget allocations and report to the Cabinet on the overall position on a regular basis, as part of an overall performance management reporting process.
-The Director of Finance, Performance and Procurement will collate and present the Total Performance Monitor to the Executive Leadership Team and Cabinet each month, including a forecast of the financial outturn at year end.
-This report will cover both financial and performance reporting. - 2.3.2 It is the responsibility of Executive Directors and Directors to control income and expenditure within their area and to monitor performance, taking account of financial information provided by the Director of Finance, Performance and Procurement.
+The Director of Finance and Support Services will collate and present the Total Performance and Resources Report Monitor to the Executive Leadership Team, and the Cabinet and all scrutiny committees each quarter month, including a forecast of the financial outturn at year end.
+This report will cover both financial and performance reporting for both revenue and capital, risk and workforce. - 2.3.2 It is the responsibility of Directors and Assistant Directors to control income and expenditure within their area and to monitor performance, taking account of financial information provided by the Director of Finance and Support Services.
 They should report on variances within their own areas.
-They should also take any action necessary to avoid exceeding their budget allocation and alert the Director of Finance, Performance and Procurement to any problems.
-Any new proposal containing significant financial implications must take note of the Director of Finance, Performance and Procurement's advice as well as that of the relevant Executive Director or Director and Cabinet Member.
+They should also take any action necessary to avoid exceeding their budget allocation and alert the Director of Finance and Support Services to any problems.
+Any new proposal containing significant financial implications must take note of the Director of Finance and Support Service's advice as well as that of the relevant Director or Assistant Director and Cabinet Member.